duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 - ### `skip_words` *array*

     A list of words to ***skip*** when comparing the specified text against the current query.
-Generally these words should include any trigger words for your Spice.
+Generally these words should include any trigger words for your Instant Answer.
 The skip words list is **not** dependent on the chosen relevancy block.

 - ### `primary` *array* [required if using `relevancy`]